secretstartups/handbook/blog/release-posts/index.html.md

 The following paragraphs should highlight the business value of top 3 features and link to the feature description (link using the feature headings' anchors).
 It's important to highlight the pain points solved and the value the feature provides.

 A final paragraph can give a shout out to additional features encouraging the reader to read the full release notes to learn about all the features have that shipped.
-It should also include the total number of new features being released, including bugs, performance improvements, and contributions from non-DevOps stages like Enablement.
+It should include the total number of new features being released, including bugs, usablity improvements, performance improvements, and contributions from non-DevOps stages like Enablement.
 All of these should be listed in the release post, either as headers or bullet points.

 @mention the PMs whose features are included the intro and ask them to review.